 Without insulin, muscle and fat begin to be burned for fuel (evidence of this — ketones — shows up in the urine).
 The person feels hungry all the time, but loses weight in spite of increased eating.
 Without replacement insulin, the person would eventually starve to death.
 Meanwhile, the concentration of sugar in the blood begins to increase.
 When the level reaches around 180 mg/dL, the sugar begins to spill over into the urine.
 This causes the person to make more urine and then to get thirstier, creating an accelerating cycle.

-The classic symptoms of type 1 diabetes are increased urination (polyuria), increased thirst (polydipsia), increased eating (polyphagia) and weight loss.
+The classic symptoms of type 1 are increased urination (polyuria), increased thirst (polydipsia), increased eating (polyphagia) and weight loss.
 Anyone with the classic symptoms should have a blood sugar test as well as a urine test.

 If the disease remains undiagnosed, symptoms progress to include labored breathing, coma, and death.

 Along the way, some of the predisposed individuals are exposed to something in the environment that triggers the diabetes.
 This is usually a viral infection.
 The virus misleads the body’s immune system into making antibodies against its own pancreas cells that make insulin.
-(This is why type 1 diabetes is now also called immune-mediated diabetes.)
+(This is why type 1 is now also called immune-mediated diabetes.)
 The insulin-producing cells of the pancreas are gradually destroyed over time.
 When 90% of them have been destroyed, the person suddenly begins to develop symptoms.

 Immune-mediated or type 1 diabetes most often strikes young people, especially between the ages of 5 and 7 (when viruses run through the schools), or at the time of puberty (when so many hormones change).
 For this reason, it used to be called juvenile-onset diabetes.